 Tom concentrates a substantial portion of his practice on the preparation and trial of complex commercial disputes.
 His work involves construction, real estate, redhibition, insurance, arbitration, toxic tort, workers’ compensation, breach of contract, bankruptcy and regulatory issues, and the matters in which he is engaged frequently have overlapping subject matter concerns.
-He also has significant experience handling complex personal injury matters as both defense and plaintiff counsel.
+He has significant experience handling complex personal injury matters as both defense and plaintiff counsel.
 Tom is also experienced in various business transactions, including but not limited to limited liability company transactions, master service agreements, non-competition agreements, secrecy and confidentiality agreements, donations, sales, assignments, forbearance agreements, participant agreements, shareholder agreements, donor advised funds, exchanges, and operating agreements.

 Tom and his wife Lindsey live in Baton Rouge with their three children.

-Mr. Easterly has significant lead counsel and first-chair trial experience:
+Tom has significant first-chair trial experience:

 - Lead counsel for an Atlanta-based general contractor in connection with enforcing subcontract claims and defending liens arising out of a 330-unit, 20-building apartment complex located in Baton Rouge.